-conventional treatment - treatment that:

-- is established as best medical practice and is practised widely within the UK; and - is clinically appropriate in terms of necessity, type, frequency, extent, duration and the facility or location where the treatment is provided; and has either - been approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice; or - been proven to be effective and safe for the treatment of your medical condition through high-quality clinical trial evidence (full criteria available on request).
+conventional treatment - treatment that is established as best medical practice, and is practised widely in the UK.
+It must also be clinically appropriate in terms of necessity, type, frequency, extent, duration and the facility or location where the treatment is provided.
+In addition, to meet our definition, it must approved by NICE (The National day-patient ◆ - a patient who is admitted to a hospital or day-patient unit because they need a period of medically supervised recovery, but does not occupy a bed overnight.

+Institute for Health and Care Excellence) as a treatment which may be used in routine practice.
+Otherwise, it must have high quality clinical trial evidence proving it is effective and safe for the treatment of your medical condition (full criteria available on request).
 If the treatment is a drug, the drug must be: